Baked Penne with Meatballs

 - 1 cup of mozzarella cheese shredded

-- ¼ cup of Parmesan cheese shredded
+- ½ cup of Parmesan cheese finely grated

 Instructions

-- Make the mushroom marinara by heating the olive oil in a large Dutch oven over medium heat.
-Add the onions and mushrooms and saute until tender; add the garlic and cook for 60 seconds, stirring frequently.
+- Prepare the mushroom marinara by heating the olive oil in a large Dutch oven over medium heat.
+Add the onions and mushrooms and cook until tender, about 3-4 minutes.

 - Taste and re-season, as needed.